alexnesov/Web-Scraping/README.md

 <h5> *Update </h5>

-Initially, this project started wanted to identify more "frontal" competitors - so to speak - than those we could find in the usual sectors and sub-sectors catageroizations.
+As stated above, the aim was to indeed identify more "direct" competitors - so to speak - than those we could find in the usual sectors and sub-sectors catageroizations.
 CNN Business'competitors seemed interesting, eventhough I don't know the criteria on which they based who is a competitor or not.
 Todays sector boundaries are very blurry indeed.
 Who is the main competitor of Tesla?
 General Motors?
 Nvidia (they  partnered with Mercedes), or maybe even Apple?